-Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard: Domestic Violence Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" directive to accused party if deemed appropriate Domestic Violence cases are referred to the Vice President of Student Services and the Deans of Student Development and are adjudicated by the Dean of Student Development using the preponderance of the evidence standard.
-If the act of domestic violence is sexually based, it may fall under the institution's Sexual Conduct Policy and if so, would also be referred to the Title IX Coordinator and adjudicated by the Dean of Student Development or an assigned impartial investigator using the preponderance of the evidence standard.
+Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard: Domestic Violence Institution will assess immediate safety needs of complainant.
+Institution will assist complainant with contacting local police if complainant requests.
+Institution will provide complainant with referrals to on and off campus mental health providers.
+Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+Institution will provide a "No trespass" directive to accused party if deemed appropriate.
+Domestic Violence cases are referred to the Title IX Coordinator (for students) or the Title IX Coordinator (for employees) and are adjudicated by the Compliance & Judicial Affairs Office or an assigned impartial investigator using the preponderance of the evidence standard.
+If the act of domestic violence is sexually based, it may fall under the institution's Sexual Misconduct Policy and if so, would also be referred to the appropriate Title IX Coordinator and adjudicated by the Compliance & Judicial Affairs Office or an assigned impartial investigator using the preponderance of the evidence standard.

-DISCIPLINARY PROCEEDINGS FOR ALLEGED SEX OFFENSES
+DISCIPLINARY PROCEEDINGS FOR ALLEGED SEXUAL OFFENSES

-The San Jacinto College office of the dean of students will investigate and adjudicate alleged sexual offenses for violations of the San Jacinto College Student Code of Conduct.
-Please see the Student Code of Conduct for information on offenses constituting sexual misconduct.
+The San Jacinto College Compliance & Judicial Affairs Office will investigate and adjudicate alleged sexual offenses for violations of the San Jacinto College Code of Student Conduct.
+Please see the Code of Student Conduct for information on offenses constituting sexual misconduct.

-The San Jacinto College will, upon written request, disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the results of any disciplinary hearing conducted by the college against the student who is the alleged perpetrator of the crime or offense.
+San Jacinto College will disclose to the alleged victim of a crime of sexual misconduct, or a non-forcible sex offense, the results of any disciplinary hearing conducted by the College against the student who is the alleged perpetrator of the crime or offense.
 If the alleged victim is deceased as a result of the crime or offense, San Jacinto College will provide the results of the disciplinary hearing to the victim's next of kin, if so requested.

 Disciplinary sanctions may be imposed through the campus judicial system when a final determination regarding a sex offense allegation is made.
-Disciplinary sanctions will be based upon the seriousness of the offense, the student's attitude, the impact of the misconduct on the College environment, the student's overall record at the College (including prior discipline, if any), and statutory or other legal requirements, if any.
+Disciplinary sanctions will be based upon the seriousness of the offense, the student's attitude, the impact of the misconduct on the College environment, the student's overall record at the College (including prior discipline, if any) and statutory or other legal requirements, if any.
 Possible disciplinary sanctions include, but are not limited to: